Pork Roast with Fruit Sauce Recipe

 - 3/4 cup chopped dried apricots

 - 2 tablespoons water

 - 1. Place roast on a rack in a shallow roasting pan.
 Bake, uncovered, at 350° for 1-1/2 hours.

 - 2. In a saucepan, combine the apple jelly, apple juice and cardamom; cook and stir over medium heat until smooth and heated through.
 Set aside 1/2 cup.
-Brush some of the remaining sauce over roast; bake 40-60 minutes longer or until a meat thermometer reads 160°, brushing with sauce every 20 minutes.
+Brush some of the remaining sauce over roast; bake 40-60 minutes longer or until a thermometer reads 160°, brushing with sauce every 20 minutes.